ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The _Publisher#subscribe(Subscriber)_ method requests the Publisher to start sending events to the Subscriber.
+* The _Publisher.subscribe(Subscriber)_ method requests the Publisher to start sending events to the Subscriber.

 ### Subscriber